LearningApplied/project-initiation/README.md

 * Unzip your downloaded zip file somewhere on your computer
 * Open “index.html” in Chrome or another browser of your choosing.
 * You should see something that looks like the following:
 &nbsp;
-&nbsp;

 ![](index.png)
 &nbsp;